Press

 LAST STRAW?

-Maybe Steinbrenner is a fan of the up-and-coming CBS Sunday morning show, “Sports from the Round Table.”
-The Duke Castiglione-hosted show had Darryl Strawberry on last Sunday, saying that he wanted to coach with the Yankees and that he was interested in working with young players.
-He went on to state that he could use his troubled background to be a positive influence on younger players.
-On Thursday, Strawberry was hired by the Yankees as a player-development instructor.
+Maybe Steinbrenner is a fam of the up-and-coming CBS Sunday Morning show, “Sports from the Round Table… Darryl Strawberry on last Sunday, saying he wanted to coach with the Yankees … On Thursday, Strawberry was hired by the Yankees …

 October 17, 2001